Simply LaKita

 ingredients needed to make ginger dressing in separate containers on marble surface.

-2. Olive oil - Oil is the main ingredient when it comes to making any good salad dressing.
+2. Olive Oil - Oil is the main ingredient when it comes to making any good salad dressing.
 You may substitute olive oil for avocado oil, vegetable oil, or peanut oil instead.

-3. Rice vinegar - Made with fermented rice and helps to give the dressing its mild but slightly sweet flavor.
+3. Rice Vinegar - Made with fermented rice and helps to give the dressing its mild but slightly sweet flavor.

 4. Ginger - Fresh ginger works best in this recipe.
 If you prefer to use pre-minced ginger, then you may use that as well.

-5. Celery - Allows the Japanese ginger dressing to have a slight crunch and gives it a fresh neutral flavor.
+5. Celery - Allows the Japanese ginger dressing to have a slight crunch and gives it a fresh, neutral flavor.
 Do not omit this ingredient.

 6. Ketchup - Helps to add sweetness and thicken the dressing.

-7. Soy sauce - Adds salty and meaty flavor to the dressing.
+7. Soy Sauce - Adds salty and meaty flavor to the dressing.
 A staple in hibachi dishes.
 Coconut aminos could be used as a substitute.

-9. Lemon juice - Liquid and acid are needed for the salad dressing.
+9. Lemon Juice - Liquid and acid are needed for the salad dressing.
 Try to use fresh lemon juice.

-See the recipe card below for exact ingredient quantities and instructions.
+👉🏾 See the recipe card below for exact quantities and full instructions.

 Instructions